r3bl-org/r3bl-open-core/docs/dd_autocomplete.md

 A modal dialog box is different than a normal reusable component.
 This is because:

-1. It paints on top of the entire screen.
+1. It paints on top of the entire screen (in front of all other components, in ZOrder::Glass, and outside of any layouts using `FlexBox`es).
-2. Is activated by a keyboard shortcut.
+2. Is "activated" by a keyboard shortcut (hidden otherwise).
+Once activated, the user can accept or cancel the dialog box.
+And this results in a callback being called w/ the result.

 So this activation trigger must be done at the `App` trait impl level (in the `app_handle_event()` method).
 Also, when this trigger is detected it has to: